Sorry, you need to enable JavaScript to visit this website.

 Download our Terms and Conditions as a PDF document via this link.

-This is a non-binding translation from Dutch to English of the general terms and conditions set out by De Clercq & Partners CVBA and is provided for your information only.
+This is a non-binding translation from Dutch to English of the general terms and conditions set out by De Clercq & Partners NV and is provided for your information only.
 Only the Dutch text of the general terms and conditions shall be binding.

-These general terms and conditions (hereinafter “General Terms and Conditions”) apply to any (request for a) quotation, advice, intervention or any other assignment carried out by De Clercq & Partners CV, with registered office at Edgard Gevaertdreef 10/A, 9830 Sint-Martens-Latem and registered in the Register of Legal Persons (RPR Gent, Ghent Department) under number 0472.015.856 (hereinafter referred to as ‘DCP’) as well as to all other agreements or legal relationships between DCP and a client (hereinafter referred to as “Client”).
+1. These general terms and conditions (hereinafter “General Terms and Conditions”) apply to any (request for a) quotation, advice, intervention or any other assignment carried out by De Clercq & Partners NV, with registered office at Edgard Gevaertdreef 10/A, 9830 Sint-Martens-Latem and registered in the Register of Legal Persons (RPR Gent, Ghent Department) under number 0472.015.856 (hereinafter referred to as ‘DCP’) as well as to all other agreements or legal relationships between DCP and a client (hereinafter referred to as “Client”).

 Any reference in these General Conditions to DCP shall also include all its employees, directors and shareholders as well as all its auxiliaries, acting in its name and on its behalf.